The Infrastructure of Trust¶

 The Entity Configuration HTTP Response MUST set the media type to application/entity-statement+jwt.

 The Entity Configuration MUST be cryptographically signed.
-The public part of this key MUST be provided in the Entity Configuration and within the Entity Statement issued by a immediate superior and related to its subordinate Federation Entity.
+The public part of this key MUST be provided in the Entity Configuration and within the Subordinate Statement issued by a immediate superior and related to its subordinate Federation Entity.

 The Entity Configuration MAY also contain one or more Trust Marks.